NI's Mageean wins silver in women's 1500 final

 The 30-year-old led early at Alexandra Stadium and was the only runner to stay in touch with Muir after the Scot moved in front with over a lap remaining.

-Meanwhile, Matthew Teggart just missed out on a medal in the men's road race after finishing fourth.
+Meanwhile, Matthew Teggart just missed out on a medal in the men's road race after coming in fourth.

-Teggart was pipped to bronze by Scotland's Finn Crockett in a sprint with Aaron Gate of New Zealand winning gold.
+The Banbridge rider was pipped to bronze by Scotland's Finn Crockett in a sprint with Aaron Gate of New Zealand winning gold.

 Alice Sharpe of came home in 15th place in the women's road race earlier on Sunday.